davidlkl/Captcha-image-solver/README.md

 ### Heroku - a free web hosting website
 This repository is pushed to Heroku, a free web hosting website. <br>
 Link: https://davidlkl-captcha-solver.herokuapp.com/<br>
-Please note that the server may be down for serveral hours per day becuase of the free plan.
+Please note that the server may be down for serveral hours per day becuase of the free plan and it takes some time for the server to reboot from sleep mode.

 ##### Relevant files:
 Some configuaration files are needed to setup Heroku.
 They are Procfile, nltk.txt, requirements.txt and runtime.txt.